I Want To...

 Dr. Garcia’s research interests include brain injury on ECMO, minimally invasive colorectal surgery, surgical oncology, congenital diaphragmatic hernias, outcomes research, inflammatory bowel disease, and chest wall deformities.

 - Co-Director of the Pediatric Surgical Colorectal Program

 - MD, Weill Cornell Medical College (2007)

-- Columbia University Medical Center / General Surgery (2014)
+- New York-Presbyterian/Columbia University Irving Medical Center / General Surgery (2014)